-20 Celeb Couples You Totally Forgot Are Still Together
+20 Long-Term Celebrity Couples You Totally Forgot Are Still Together

 These famous lovebirds have flown under the radar.

 It feels like more often than not, Hollywood couples don't last.
-Whether it's the pressure of the paparazzi or the inevitable power struggles, it can seem as though famous folks can't hold down a relationship.
-But there are quite a few pairs who've survived the odds, staying together for years and, often times, flying under the radar while doing so.
+Whether it's the pressure of the paparazzi or the inevitable power struggles, it can seem as though when two famous folks get together, it just doesn't work out.
+But there are actually quite a few celebrity pairs who've survived the odds, staying together for years and, often times, flying under the radar while doing so.
 Not all of them walk down the aisle, but their long-lasting relationships have helped us believe in the power of love!
-Take a look at these 20 famous couples you totally forgot are still together.
+Take a look at these 20 famous long-term celebrity couples you totally forgot are still together.
 And for more famous duos that didn't fair as well, here are Celebrity Couples From the 2000s You Totally Forgot About.

 Cameron Diaz and Benji Madden

 Cameron Diaz and Benji Madden were actually introduced by Diaz's close pal, Nicole Richie—who just so happens to be married to the Good Charlotte rocker's brother, Joel Madden.
-The two wed on January 5, 2015 (just three months after they got engaged, and less than a year after they first became an item).
+Diaz and Madden wed on January 5, 2015 (just three months after they got engaged, and less than a year after they first became an item).

 "I don't know if I was ready [when I got married], but I knew Benji was special.
 He's just a good man," Diaz told InStyle of their nuptials, adding that he is "the best thing" to happen to her.
 "Marriage is certainly hard, and it's a lot of work.
 You need somebody who's willing to do the work with you, because there's no 60-40 in marriage.
 It's 50-50, period.
 All the time."
 That's partnership done right!